-The 2014 Legislative Objectives, Policy Statements and ISAC Top Priorities recommendations were presented to the ISAC Board of Directors, which voted on October 18 to recommend them to the full membership.
-The full membership will vote to approve the legislative package during the General Session at the ISAC Fall School of Instruction on November 13, 2013.
+The 2015 Legislative Objectives, Policy Statements and ISAC Top Priorities recommendations were presented to the ISAC Board of Directors, which voted on October 17 to recommend them to the full membership.
+The full membership will vote on approval of the legislative package during the General Session at the ISAC Fall School of Instruction on November 12, 2014.

-2014 ISAC LPC Committee Members
+2015 ISAC LPC Committee Members

-Committee Chair: Melvyn Houser, Pottwattamie County Supervisor and ISAC 2nd Vice-President
+Committee Chair: Joan McCalmant, Linn County Recorder and ISAC 2nd Vice-President